Firmament-Autopilot/FMT-DOCS/docs/logging.md

 ### Boot Log

 Boot log module records all console output during boot stage, which is useful to check system startup information.
 The boot log file will be created on each boot and saved into the work log session folder.
+The work log session id is stored in `/log/session_id`.

 ```
 msh />cat /log/session_5/boot_log.txt